d3/d3-array/README.md

 * [array.indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) - Find the first occurrence of a value within the array.
 * [array.lastIndexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/lastIndexOf) - Find the last occurrence of a value within the array.

-And finally, **iteration methods** that apply functions to elements in the array:
+And finally **iteration methods** that apply functions to elements in the array:

 * [array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) - Create a new array with only the elements for which a predicate is true.
 * [array.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) - Call a function for each element in the array.